DavidFilmFestival/davidfilmfestival.github.io/README.md

 ## Data Management

 The website's content is managed through the `data/festival-data.json` file.
-Here's how to update different sections:
+Here's how to update dISFFerent sections:

 ### News Articles
 To add or update news articles, modify the `news.articles` array in festival-data.json.
 Each article should follow this structure: